+BugFix % (Cou 🔻

+Name BugFix % (Count) 6 0%

+Туре Formula 13%

+1 Formula IF(bugs+nonbugs > 0; bugs/(bugs+nonbugs)) 14%

+14%

+14%

+20 0%

+?
+Variables i ∉ Edit 0%

+nonbugs 0%

+2 variables used.
+Click a variable to define it.

+4 Options Sum over sub-items 0%

+5 Format Percentage 🗘 0%

+Rounding 0 00/

+Domesia eeks 0%

+i Remove colu 50%

 To assign a variable to an attribute, click it in the variable list or in the formula.
-An attribute selector opens up, where you can select from the list of standard attributes, use a customizable attribute or pick an attribute that is already being used by some of the columns on the screen.

-The following names are automatically recognized by Structure:

-- Names of the standard JIRA fields, such as Summary or Priority. - Names of the custom fields, with all non-letters removed and all spaces converted to underscores, for example, Story_Points. - Names starting with Total or with Sum and having a well-known name afterwards - such as Sum_Story_Points or Total_Estimate.
+An attribute selector opens up, where you can select from the list of Name Planned Duration standard attributes, use a customizable attribute or pick an attribute that is already being used by some of the columns on the screen. Туре Formula • The following names are automatically recognized by Structure: Formula finish_date - start_date () Names of the standard JIRA fields, such as Su mmary or Priority.
+Names of the custom fields, with all non-letters removed and all spaces converted to underscores, for example, Story_Points. • Names starting with Iotal or with Sum and having a well-known name afterwards - such Jedit Edit as Sum_Story_Points or Iotal_Estimate.
 These are converted to a Sum attribute of the given value.
 (Without duplicate removal option.)

-Even if Structure automatically assigns an attribute to a variable, you might want to double-check it by clicking the variable name.

-Please note that if you're selecting an attribute defined in another column (from the "Used in Columns" section of the attribute selection drop-down), you copy the attribute definition from another column at that moment, rather than creating a link to that column.
-That means that even if the other column is removed or if its content is changed, the Formula configuration will keep using the attribute as it was defined at will keep using the attribute as it was defined at the moment you configured the variable.
+Variables < Back to Variable List start_date Even if Structure automatically assigns an attribute to a variable, you might want to double-check it by clicking Select attribute • the variable name.
+Options Standard Attributes Standard Attributes Please note that if you're selecting an attribute defined in another column (from the " Used in Columns " section of the attribute selection drop-down), you copy the attribute definition from another column at that moment, rather than creating a link to that column.
+That means that even if the other column is removed or if its content is changed, the Formula configuration will keep using the attribute as it was defined at the e moment you configu red the variable.

+You can use nested formula as a variable.
+Once you select Formula... a text area for nested formula is shown.
+Nested formula can have variables as well, and these also can be formulas - no nesting level limit here.
+Variables in nested formula are not ones declared by parent one, variables do not overwrite each other even if they have the same name.

+Name Formula Variables < Back to Variable List

+Туре Formula start_date

+Formula finish_date - start_date 3 Formula ¢ İ

+0 Formula created + epsilon 0

+Variables Back to Variable List start_date

+Select attribute A = 1

+Options Customizable Attribute ^ J Edi t

+Format Count Sub-Items Variables created

+Custom Field epsilon

+Remove colur Formula 2 variables used.
+Click a variable to define it

+Sum

+User Property il.
+Options Sum over sub-items

+Advanced ÷ Remove colu mn D Revert change 18

+Once you finished setting nested formula up you can collapse the dialog by clicking to a gear button near menu you selected attribute.
+You can return to editing later by clicking the same button; formula can be updated also after the dialog will be closed and reopened.
+Beware that if you choose existing formula (they can present in menus "Used in Columns" and "Recently Used") this formula is copied into editor (i.e. formulas in original columns will not be modified).